abhi-soni/news-app/README.md

 2. Change directory: `cd news-app`
 3. Install dependencies: `npm install`
-4. Start the server: `npm start`
+4. Start the server: `npm run dev`
-5. Open `http://localhost:3000` in your browser to view the app.
+5. Open `http://localhost:5173` in your browser to view the app.

 ## Contributing